William Shija

 William Ferdinand Shija (28 April 1947 – 4 October 2014) was a Tanzanian politician and the former Secretary General of the Commonwealth Parliamentary Association between 2007 and 2014.
 He had also served as a member of the African Union's Pan-African Parliament.

 Early life and career

-Before entering politics, Shilja worked as a civil servant and a teacher.
+Shija was born in Nyampande village in Sengerema District of Mwanza Region.
+Before entering politics, Shija worked as a civil servant and a teacher.
 After receiving higher education in India and the United States, he taught communications in Tanzania.

 Politics

 Shija was a member of the National Assembly of Tanzania from 1990 to 2005.
 During this time he held the positions of Minister for Science, Technology and Higher Education; Minister for Information and Broadcasting; Minister for Energy and Minerals; and Minister for Industries and Trade.
 He was a member of the Pan-African Parliament in 2004 and 2005 and chaired the Committee on Education, Culture, Tourism and Human Resources.
 He was appointed the first African Secretary-General of the Commonwealth Parliamentary Association on September 9, 2006 and took up the position on 1 January 2007.
 His term lasted until 2014.